laconic-io/xjax/README.md

 ### my proposed solution

-xjax eliminates the extra formatting step (3a) and allows you to call javascript functons and set values "directly".
+xjax eliminates the extra formatting step (merges 3a/3b back to 3) by allowing allows you to call javascript functons and set values "directly".
 Meaning no need for a "success" function on xjax.

 #### the javascript
 ```javscript